logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

 logger.log('warn', 'Just a test message');
 ```

-If winston-logzio is used as part of a serverless service (AWS Lambda, Azure Functions, Google Cloud Functions, etc.), add `logger.close()` at the end of the run.
+If winston-logzio is used as part of a serverless service (AWS Lambda, Azure Functions, Google Cloud Functions, etc.), add `await logger.info(“API Called”)` and `logger.close()` at the end of the run.

 {% include /general-shipping/replace-placeholders.html %}